 M. Going It Alone: Only the ad litem is appointed, not the entire law firm of the ad litem: the court's intent is that the appointed attorney act personally as an officer of the court.
 An ad litem may not be compensated for time expended by other attorneys, unless the court has made a specific finding that the other attorney's services were reasonable and necessary under a particular extenuating circumstance.
 Goodyear, supra at 588; Jocson, supra at 271.
-Appendix N is an application and order to seek such authority.
+Appendix R is an application and order to seek such authority.

-However, in extenuating circumstances, and with prior permission of the court, additional counsel and or support staff may be employed.
+However, in extenuating circumstances, and with prior permission of the court, additional counsel and /or support staff may be employed.
 This will still be subject to a subsequent finding by the court that the additional attorney's services were reasonable and necessary.
 Goodyear Dunlop v.
 Gamez, supra; Guardianship of Glasser, supra (Attorney Ad Litem in guardianship allowed to retain litigation counsel); accord Scally v.
 Scally, 2010 Tex.
 App.
 LEXIS 8045 (Tex.
 App.
 Houston-14th Dist 2010, no pet.)
 (Ad litem in SAPCR proceeding retained counsel to collect awarded fees.)
 The applicant must show particular, unusual circumstances why it was necessary for persons other than the ad litem to fulfill the ad litem's duties.
-Ford Motor Co v Garcia, supra.
-Additionally, full narrative detail must be provided for any services performed by anyone other than the ad litem.
+Ford Motor Co v Garcia, supra, Additionally, full narrative detail must be provided for any services performed by anyone other than the ad litem.
 Ibid.

 Additionally, legal work performed by legal assistants may be recovered as an element of attorney's fees.
 Gill Sav.
 Ass'n v.
-Int'l Supply, 759 S.W.2d 697,
+Int'l Supply, 759 S.W.2d 697, 702 (Tex.

-702 (Tex.
 App.
 Dallas 1988, wr. denied).
 The proof required for billings by legal assistants is set forth in detail in that opinion.
 More recently, see Ford Motor Company v.
 Garcia, 363 S.W.3d 573 (Tex.
 2012) for specific application to ad litems.
+In Guardianship of Alford, 596 S.W.3d 352 (Tex.
+App.
+Texarkana, 2020, no pet.) the Texarkana appeals court revised an award to a paralegal for only work performed 'traditionally been done by any attorney.'
+Answering and placing telephone calls and uploading documents did not qualify.
+See cases cited therein.

 N. Fee Applications: The attorney representing the Applicant, the Guardian Ad Litem and the Attorney Ad Litem must all file an Application for Payment of Fees and Expenses (including a detailed and itemized narrative statement including the dates, description of services, time expended and hourly rate as an exhibit with a separate Order attached.
 Appendices Ae, Af.
-TEX.
-EST. CODE §667, Woollett v.
+Tex.
+Est. Code §667, Woollett v.
 Matyastik, 23 S.W.3d 48 (Tex.
 App.-Austin, 2000, pet denied).